 Naturally crowds are going to be at the max and line waits for this newest area are going to be long.
 Aim to schedule your FastPass+ for Slinky Dog Dash as soon as you can.
 The line for Alien Swirling Saucers should move a bit faster, so plan on stand-by for this one.
 But expect wait times to be lengthy for these newest attractions.

 And while Toy Story Mania isn’t a new attraction, it’s also very popular.
 It has no height restriction so everyone can ride!
 And fortunately the attraction has been expanded to accommodate more guests.
-One thing to note is that the original entrance to Toy Story Mania will soon be closing and the new entrance will be from inside Toy Story Land.
 My friend Britni at Play Party Plan has more insider tips for visiting Toy Story Land.

 Tips for Toy Story Land with Kids